flandolfi/indrnn/README.md

                  input_shape=(None, 2)))
 model.add(Dense(1))
 ```
 Keep in mind that Keras' constraints act by default on kernel's first axis.
-Since `IndRNN` is a 2-dimensional single-row matrix, applying `MaxNorm` is the same as constraining the kernel's absolute values.
+Since `IndRNN` has a 2-dimensional single-row recurrent kernel, applying `MaxNorm` constraint is the same as constraining the kernel's absolute values.

 ## Test ##